skuchhadiya/CoffeeBeansDemo/README.md

-As per the challenge I have done both challenge.
+As per the challenge I have done both the challenge.
 And also Integrated the API from backend to frontend Tech used in backend Server Side Application
 •	C#
 •	.NET Core 8